leocd91/leocd91.github.io/_pages/about.md

 ## Hello there, I'm Leo! 👋

 ### I am a Geoscientist who really into Computational Geosciences, Machine Learning, Data Analytics, and Visualization!
-- 🔭 I’m currently working on Machine Learning stuff in Oil and Gas Problem and Subsurface Data Management.
+- 🔭 I’m currently working on Machine Learning stuff in Oil-Gas Problem and Subsurface Data Management.
-- 🌱 I’m currently learning Deep Learning, Paralell Computing, and Dashboard!
+- 🌱 I’m currently learning Deep Neural Networks, Parallel Computing, and a little Viz with Dashboard!
 - 📫 You can reach me at: leocd91 @gmail.com or [LinkedIn](https://www.linkedin.com/in/leo-c-0988727b/)

 ## Featured blog posts